peteroupc/html3dutil/doc/H3DU.Mesh.md

 <a name='H3DU.Mesh_bitangent3'></a>
 ### H3DU.Mesh#bitangent3(x, y, z)

+<b>Deprecated: Deprecated because the default shader no longer
+uses tangent and bitangent attributes for normal mapping.
+To define bitangent vectors for a mesh, use the <a href="H3DU.MeshBuffer.md">H3DU.MeshBuffer</a> class and create a buffer attribute with the H3DU.Semantics.BITANGENT semantic.</b>

 Sets the current bitangent vector for this mesh.
 Future vertex positions defined (with vertex3()) will have this bitangent.
 The new current